 Since the risk factors for stroke are also the risk factors for other cardiovascular diseases, stroke patients often suffer from a number of heart problems too.
-Atrial fibrillation is a major factor for recurrent stroke risk, and so is uncontrolled diabetes, high blood pressure and high cholesterol.
+Atrial fibrillation is a major factor for recurrent stroke risk, and so is uncontrolled diabetes, high blood pressure, and high cholesterol.

 10. Do you use tobacco or alcohol?

-Life insurance rates for smoking tobacco are often 200% – 300% higher than non smoking rates already.
+Life insurance rates for smoking tobacco are often 200% – 300% higher than non-smoking rates already.
 After a stroke, a traditional life insurance policy could be declined if you still smoke, so it is best to quit.

-Drinking alcohol to excess is directly related ischemic stroke, so underwriters will note your alcohol habits and also check your doctor’s statement about your alcohol intake.
+Drinking alcohol to excess is directly related to ischemic stroke, so underwriters will note your alcohol habits and also check your doctor’s statement about your alcohol intake.
 After a stroke, it is crucial to cut down on alcohol consumption to improve your health, lower your blood pressure, and lower your risk of stroke.

 11. Are you back to your normal routine?